pr4aveen/tp/docs/DeveloperGuide.md

 * Tags

 Additionally, both need to work with Momentum's time tracking and statistics features.
-Therefore, it is reasonable to have an abstract `TrackedItem` class that contain the fields and methods shared by both projects and tasks, and have `Project` and `Task` extend from it.
+Therefore, it is reasonable to have an abstract `TrackedItem` class that contains the fields and methods shared by both projects and tasks, and have `Project` and `Task` extend from it.

-Projects and tasks then have fields and methods for the behaviours unique to each item.
-Specifically, a project will contain a list of tasks, and have methods that that allow it to modify its own list of tasks.
+Projects and tasks will then have fields and methods for the behaviours unique to each item.
+Specifically, a project will contain a list of tasks, and have methods that allow it to modify its own list of tasks.
 This results in the structure illustrated by the class diagram below:

 ![ProjectTaskClassDiagram](images/ProjectTaskClassDiagram.png)